XpiritBV/ContainerWorkshop2018/docs/Lab4-Networking.md

 ```
 docker network ls
 docker inspect <networkid>
-docker exec -it <containerid> bash
+docker exec -it <containerid> sh
 ```

 The last command will give a bash from the container instance whose ID you specified.
 Run a command `ip a` and check how many ethernet adapters are listed.
 Verify that it corresponds with your design.

 You can also give a container instance an alias, so you can refer to it by a network alias instead of its container service name.
-Use the fragment below to give the SQL Server instance a network alias `sql1.seladeveloperpractice.local`.
+Use the fragment below to give the SQL Server instance a network alias `sql.containerworkshop.local`.

 ```
     networks:
       backend:
         aliases:
-          - sql1.seladeveloperpractice.local
+          - sql.containerworkshop.local
 ```

 After defining this alias, change the connection string setting of the `LeaderboardContext` for the Web API to use this new network name.